 - The most flattering clothes for long-waisted women are one piece such as a dress, jumpsuit or romper, because they will make it less obvious where your torso ends and your legs begin.

 - If you are wearing separates, you should avoid high contrast tops and bottoms because such combination will draw attention to your long waist and short legs.

 - Instead, wear a blouse with a skirt in similar colors to make your long torso less obvious.

 Having long waist or short waist is a vertical body proportion, and it can happen to any body type.
 Certain body types, such as the pear shape, tend to have more of a long waist, while the hourglass shape tend to have more short waist.
 Long or short waist also has nothing to do with your height.
 Someone can be tall with a long waist, just as someone can be petite (under 5’4″) and is still long waisted.

 Regardless of your height or body type, here is how you can dress to balance out the impression of long waist and short legs.

 Wear High Waisted Pants or Jeans

-High waisted anything is a must for anyone who is long waisted.
-Because high waisted bottoms sit higher up on your body, it makes legs appear longer, in turn waist appearing shorter.
-Low rise jeans is a major don’t for long waists, as it will make your torso look even longer.
+High-waisted anything is a must for anyone who is long-waisted.
+Because high-waisted bottoms sit higher up on your body, it makes your legs appear longer, and in turn, your waist appears shorter.
+Low-rise jeans are a major don’t for long waists, as they will make your torso look even longer.